-2 Unlocking may also be available where the total value of the funds in all of your locked-in accounts is less than 40% of the Year's Maximum Pensionable Earnings, or for non-residents of Canada who have been living outside of Canada for at least 24 months and meet the requirements.
+&lt;sup>2 Unlocking may also be available where the total value of the funds in all of your locked-in accounts is less than 40% of the Year's Maximum Pensionable Earnings, or for non-residents of Canada who have been living outside of Canada for at least 24 months and meet the requirements.

-For instance, a LIRA or LIF owner who has fallen behind on their rent, due to being laid off as a result of the COVID-19 pandemic, may apply to the financial institution to unlock enough money in the LIRA or LIF to pay the rent arrears and 12 months worth of future rent, as long as the owner has been given a written demand by the landlord to pay the arrears.
 Other situations of financial hardship that allow for unlocking of money in LIRAs and LIFs include low expected future income, family medical expenses and the need for first and last months' rent for a new rental residence.